bradleykneale/bradleykneale.github.io/post30.md

 This month Bradley turned seven months.
 ![IMG_9750.jpg](IMG_9750.jpg "IMG_9750.jpg")

 Bradley has shown real progress this month.
 Bradley is now very mobile.
 He started crawling on 6th May and became quite fluid by 13th.
-He’s now super fast (by 20th) so you have to keep your eyes on him!
+He’s now super fast (20th) so you have to keep your eyes on him!
 ![IMG_0411.jpg](IMG_0411.jpg "IMG_0411.jpg")

 Bradley can now stand without my help.
-He lifted himself up using the bed on 26th May and stood for about 10 seconds.
+He lifted himself up using the bed (26th May) and stood for about 10 seconds.
 He can’t stand completely unaided yet.
 ![IMG_8830.jpg](IMG_8830.jpg "IMG_8830.jpg")

 Bradley is now a lot more vocal.
 His DaDa’s are now very clear and frequent and he has managed a clear MaMa too (a lot less frequent).